parthenon-hpc-lab/athenapk/README.md

 AthenaPK: a performance portable version based on [Athena++](https://github.com/PrincetonUniversity/athena),  [Parthenon](https://github.com/parthenon-hpc-lab/parthenon) and [Kokkos](https://github.com/kokkos/kokkos).

-## Current state of the code
+## Overview

-For this reason, it is highly recommended to only use AthenaPK with the Kokkos and Parthenon versions that are provided by the submodules (see [building](#building)) and to build everything (AthenaPK, Parthenon, and Kokkos) together from source.
+It is highly recommended to only use AthenaPK with the Kokkos and Parthenon versions that are provided by the submodules (see [building](#building)) and to build everything (AthenaPK, Parthenon, and Kokkos) together from source.
 Neither other versions or nor using preinstalled Parthenon/Kokkos libraries have been tested.

 Current features include